nubarium/-Biometric-SDK-Web/README.md

 // Define your configuration
 let config = {
-  rootElement: 'face_component'   // DOM Element that will contains the HTML Component };
+  rootElement: 'face_component',   // DOM Element that will contains the HTML Component
+  maxValidations: 3,
+  features: {   // Optional
+    disabled: ["glasses", "facemask"], //Default values // Does not allow glasses and facemask
+    enabled: []
+  },
+  antispoofing: {     // Default values
+    enabled: true,
+    level: 3
+  },
+  ui: {
+  	colors: {
+      messageScreenTextColor: "#0000ee"   // Example with blue, by default White with black stroke }
+  }
+};
 // Initialize the component with your custom configuration faceCapture.init(config);